ffuf/pencode/README.md

 Pencode is a tool that helps you to create payload encoding chains.
 It has been designed to be used in automation whereever it is required to apply multiple encodings to a payload (and possibly inserting the payload to a template in between).

-`pencoder` can be used as a standalone command line tool or as a library for other Go programs.
+`pencode` can be used as a standalone command line tool or as a library for other Go programs.

 ## Installation